Techtonique/bcn_python/README.rst

 * BCN for Classification::

-        import BCN as bcn # takes a long time to run, ONLY the first time it's run import numpy as np
+        import BCN as bcn # this line takes a long time to run, ONLY the first time it's run import numpy as np
         from sklearn.datasets import load_breast_cancer
         from sklearn.model_selection import train_test_split